 The courtyard of the Town Hall of Carmona contains an important Roman mosaic, which was found in the old quarter of the town.

 - Museo Arqueológico de Cordoba

 Córdoba (Roman Corduba) was the capital of the Roman province of Hispania Baetica.
-The Via Augusta connected the city with Carmo (Carmona) and Hispalis (Seville) in the west, and Tarraco (Tarragona) in the northeast.
-The most important Roman buildings still standing today are the Roman bridge, the Temple of the Imperial Cult, the Mausoleum and the remains of the Palace of the Emperor Maximian in the Archaeological site of Cercadilla.
-Great Roman philosophers such as Seneca the Younger, and poets such as Lucan came from Roman Cordoba.
-Córdoba has the largest urban area in the world declared World Heritage by UNESCO.
+The Via Augusta connected the city with Carmo (Carmona) and Hispalis (Seville) in the west and Tarraco (Tarragona) in the northeast.
+The most important Roman buildings still standing today are the Roman bridge, the Temple of the Imperial Cult, the Mausoleum and the remains of the Palace of Emperor Maximian in the Archaeological site of Cercadilla.
+Great Roman philosophers such as Seneca the Younger and poets such as Lucan came from Roman Cordoba.
+Córdoba has the largest urban area in the world, declared World Heritage by UNESCO.

 The Archaeological Museum of Cordoba houses an emblema of a mosaic with a rare depiction of Pegasus.
 Pegasus was the immortal winged horse which sprang forth from the neck of Medusa when she was beheaded by the hero Perseus.